The RootsGuard Clean Standard™

 Nature-first.

-What biomimetic means in practice
+What "skin-identical" means

 The RootsGuard standard